Haardt/kube-flux-slides/pages/06-helm-flux.md

 ---
 # Flux and SOPS

-- **GitOps-friendly Secret Management**: With SOPS, you can store encrypted secrets directly in Git repositories.
+- **GitOps-friendly Secret Management**: Encrypted secrets are stored <span v-mark.underline.orange>directly in Git repositories</span>.
-- **Seamless Decryption**: Flux can automatically decrypt secrets encrypted with SOPS during deployment.
+- **Seamless Decryption**: Flux can automatically <span v-mark.underline.orange>decrypt</span> secrets encrypted with SOPS during deployment.
 - **Key Management Integration**: SOPS supports various key management systems (KMS), such as AWS KMS, GCP KMS, and GnuPG.
 - **Automatic Sync and Update**: When secrets are updated in Git (still encrypted), Flux will automatically detect changes, decrypt the secrets using SOPS, and apply them to the Kubernetes cluster, ensuring consistency and security.
 - **Auditability**: All changes, including secret updates, are tracked in Git, allowing for a full audit trail while still keeping the actual content encrypted and secure.